ROCK CLIMBING INSTRUCTION MANUAL

 - Cleaning: Removal of lower quickdraws: Personal

-preference: First unclip from the rope then the bolt.
+preference: First unclip from the bolt then the rope.

 What